 - Proof of citizenship: a copy of the candidate's passport or national identity document with valid dates.
 Note: a driver’s licence, permanent resident card, student card or baptism certificate is not accepted as proof of citizenship.

-- Proof of full-time enrolment: a letter in English or French from the home institution, on official letterhead, dated within the last six months, confirming that the candidate is currently enrolled in a full-time program, and will continue to be enrolled upon their return and provide the expected completion date of the degree.
+- Proof of full-time enrolment: a letter in English or French from the home institution, on official letterhead, dated within the last six months, confirming that the candidate is currently enrolled in a full-time program, and will continue to be enrolled upon their return and providing the expected completion date of the degree.
 Note: copies of transcripts, a student card or letter of admission are not acceptable (maximum one page).

 - Letter of intent from the candidate: a letter in English or French from the candidate describing the nature of their research or studies to be undertaken and explaining the rationale for study in Canada and for the choice of institution, the program and the supervisor.
 The candidate must also indicate how the proposed program of study or research will relate to their future career (maximum one page).

 - Letter of support from the home institution: a letter in English or French from the candidate's instructor, professor or international director on the home institution’s official letterhead explaining the nature of study and how the candidate and the home institution will benefit from this scholarship program (maximum one page).

 - Letter of invitation from the Canadian supervisor: applications for graduate students must include a letter from the Canadian supervisor indicating their willingness to support and mentor the candidate.
 This letter must be on institutional letterhead, be signed and demonstrate support for the candidate during the exchange period and demonstrate how the Canadian institution, supervisor and peers will benefit (maximum one page).